TuringLang/MCMCTempering.jl/README.md

 ## Tutorial: Using MCMCTempering

 `MCMCTempering` stores temperature scheduling information in a special kind of `sampler`.
 We can temper a sampler by calling the `tempered` function on any `sampler` that supports `MCMCTempering`, which includes all the samplers in `AdvancedHMC` and `AdvancedMH`.
-(Note that `AdvancedSMC` already uses tempering, so there's no need to try combining it with `MCMCTempering`.)
 Here's an example:

 ```julia
 using MCMCTempering